rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 For the doomers, Bitcoin is a lifeline, the only remaining hope for a civilization they see as failing.
-Bitcoin is Al alternative to
+Bitcoin is an alternative to
  stockpiling guns and survival gear
  (although not mutually exclusive).

+!!! warning "work in progress"